fl101/awardfares-blog/_posts/2023-07-02-eurobonus-july-2023.md

 tags: [Guide]
 author: Germán
 image: /assets/img/eurobonus-july-2023/cover.webp
-hidden: true
-sitemap: false
 ---

 Whether you haven't booked your summer holidays yet, or you are looking for cool places for a quick trip, this post is for you.
-SAS has announced over 5000 new routes and frequency increases for this summer, and there are still plenty of seats left to book using EuroBonus points.
+Earlier this year, SAS has announced over 5000 new routes and frequency increases for this summer, and there are still plenty of seats left to book using EuroBonus points.

 Some of these destinations start during July or August until September, which is easy to see using AwardFares' Timeline View.

-Here are our top 5 SAS routes to book using EuroBonus points during this July.
+Here are our top 5 SAS routes to book using EuroBonus points right now.

 ## New SAS Routes With EuroBonus Points